bluhm/lockfish/README.md

 # Python Syntactic Analysis Framework for C based on clang

-This is a work in progress library to enable syntactic analysis, tree traversal, searches on the clang cursors produced by the Python clang bindings.
+clan Python libdrary enables C parsing and syntactic analysis through tree traversal based on clang.

-Additionally we solve here problems in OpenBSD kernel building caller graph and detecting locks.
+Additionally we solve here problems in OpenBSD kernel building caller graph and detecting absent locks which have to be taken.

 # Install